skupperproject/refdog/input/commands/connector/generate.md

 ## Examples

 ~~~
-# Print a connector resource to the console
+# Generate a Connector resource and print it to the console
 $ skupper connector generate backend 8080
 apiVersion: skupper.io/v2alpha1
 kind: Connector